roboflow/inference/docs/workflows/create_and_run.md

 Now that you have created and run your first workflow, you can explore our other supported blocks and create a more complex workflow.

 Refer to our [Supported Blocks](/workflows/blocks/) documentation to learn more about what blocks are supported.
-We also recommend reading [Understanding workflows](/workflows/understanding/) page.
+We also recommend reading the [Understanding workflows](/workflows/understanding/) page.